Ancestral lineages in mutation-selection equilibria with moving optimum: The regime of small variance : further developments

-We will use convex analysis arguments, see \cref{lam var asex} and below for a heuristic about this formula.
-First, the function $p\mapsto c'p-\beta H(p)$ admits a maximum value denoted $\beta L(c'/\beta)$.
-Adding this value on each side of the equation~\cref{eq:Hamilton_U0}, we obtain
+The proof of this analytical formula relies on convex analysis methods (see \cite{main}).
+First, the function $p\mapsto c'p-\beta H(p)$ admits a maximum value : $\beta L(c'/\beta)$.
+Indeed, the functions $H$ and $L$ have reciprocal derivatives functions: $\p_p H \circ \p_v L = Id$.
+Adding this maximum value on each side of the Hamilton-Jacobi equation \cref{spec Ham}, we obtain

+We claim that on the left hand side of this relationship, the term between brackets must vanish.
+Otherwise, it would lead to a contradiction as follows.

-On the right hand side, the function $p\mapsto \beta H(p) - c'p + \beta L(c'/\beta)$ is convex, nonnegative and reaches zero from the properties of the Hamiltonian $H$ and the Lagrangian $L$.
-For the left hand side of \cref{eqint asympGamma3}, this means that the term between brackets must vanish, which gives the desired formula \cref{eqint asympGamma4}.
-Otherwise, the function $z \mapsto \beta H( U')(z) -c' U'(z)+ L \left( \frac{c'}{ \beta}\right)$ takes only (strictly) positive values.
-Therefore, $ U'$ only takes values in one of the two branches of the convex function $p \mapsto \beta H( p) -c' p + L \left( \frac{c'}{ \beta}\right)$.
-On each of these branches, this function is invertible, and therefore, for each $z \in \bar \R$, we can invert the relationship \cref{eqint asympGamma3} to deduce the value taken $U'(z)$.
-By symmetry of $m$, this shows that $ U'$ is an even function.
-In turn, this means that This is in contradiction with the assumption $U(\pm \infty)= + \infty$, or equivalently, $F(\pm \infty)=0$, \textit{i.e.} the population density vanishes at infinity.
+Indeed, the function $\mathcal C : p\mapsto \beta H(p) - c'p + \beta L(c'/\beta)$ is convex, nonnegative and reaches zero from the properties of the Hamiltonian $H$ and the Lagrangian $L$.
+If the term between brackets does not vanish in \cref{eqint asympGamma3}, the function $z \mapsto \mathcal C \circ U' $ takes only (strictly) positive values.
+As a consequence, $ U'$ only takes values in one of the two branches of the convex function $\mathcal C$, and on each of these branches, $\mathcal C$ is invertible.
+Therefore, for each $z \in \bar \R$, we can invert the relationship \cref{eqint asympGamma3} to deduce the value taken by $U'(z)$.
+From \cref{hyp growth m}, $\mu$ has the same infinite value at $\pm \infty$.
+Inverting \cref{eqint asympGamma3} for $z = \pm \infty$ yields This is in contradiction with the assumption $U(\pm \infty)= + \infty$, or equivalently, $F(\pm \infty)=0$, \textit{i.e.} the population density vanishes at infinity.
+Therefore, the term between brackets in \cref{eqint asympGamma3} vanishes, exactly as in the desired formula \cref{eqint asympGamma4}.

+As a side, $z=z^\ast$ leads to a formula that dictates the position of the dominant trait $z^\ast$: